 On this Thailand 10 day itinerary we’re gonna spend our time in the islands.
 My favorite islands down here are the Phi Phi Islands, Krabi is a rock climbers paradise and Phuket has the action.
 Flights from Chiang Mai to Phuket are reasonably priced and usually have to connect through Bangkok.
 You’ll want to book this flight in advance so your time is best utilized.

 Pick an island that suits you and stay here for 3 days.
-It’s the tail end of your Thailand 10 day itinerary and a vacation isn’t a vacation until I’ve been able to relax.
-Plus jumping around from one island to the next in a matter of days doesn’t leave much time for you to actually get a feel of it.
+It’s the tail end of your 10 day trip to Thailand and a vacation isn’t a vacation until I’ve been able to relax.
+Plus jumping around from one island to the next in a matter of days doesn’t leave much time for you to actually get a feel of the place.

 Phuket is Thailand’s largest island.
 Many people pass through Phuket on their way one of the southern islands.
 If you’re looking to surf there are breaks here and the best time for this is during rainy season.
 I usually stay here a night or two when traveling to the islands.
 There are plenty of bars, cafes, restaurants and nightlife to keep you busy for weeks!
 Make sure you check out Old Town and James Bond Island when you are here.

 Phi Phi Islands

 The Phi Phi Islands are place to come relax and chill during the day then live it up at night.
 The Phi Phi Islands became popular from the movie “The Beach” featuring Leonardo DiCaprio.
 They have became so popular that “the beach” shuts down to give the reef time to heal since the reef has been hurt due to over tourism.
 More about the Phi Phi Island below.

 Ko Lanta has beautiful long beaches and great snorkeling and diving nearby.
 This is a popular family friendly island.
 Every March Ko Lanta celebrates its heritage at the Laanta Lanta Festival over the course of 5 days.